-“Not sure if I mentioned but all the foundation work you put in brought me to me reaching my Body Fat % Goal – 3 years in the making 🙂 Thanks to all you guys for getting me there!”
+“All you taught me on nutrition made me reach my Body Fat % Goal.
+It’s been 3 years in the making but I made it 🙂 Thanks to everyone at Ignite for getting me there!”

 I recently received an email from a past Ignite client who reached out to participate in our good to great program.
 I was delighted to hear he’d finally reached his body fat percentage goal of <15% which he’d been flirting with prior to leaving Ignite after starting the process at close to 30% body fat 3 years ago.

-This client was goal driven, knew what he wanted and put in the time to learn and understand what was need to reach his goal, and then he did it.
+This client was goal driven, knew what he wanted and put in the time to learn and understand what was needed to reach his goal, and then he did it.
 Sounds simple right.

-This post aims to give you more insights to help you set your own goals, specifically around the most common goal clients come to us with, reducing body fat.
+My goal here is to give you more clarity as to how you should set your own goals.
+Especially, the most common goal most people come to us with – reducing body fat.

 1) How much weight do you have to lose?